 There’s a helipad—okay it’s a windsock with space to land around it-that appears to be used by a local helicopter service.
-This is a big Caribou and bear hunting area.
-Our fellow campers and motel guests are from varying nationalities and are here for either sightseeing like, us or fishing.
+This is a big caribou and bear hunting area.
+Our fellow campers and motel guests are from varying nationalities and are here for either sightseeing like us, or for fishing.
 You know.
 The usual collection of crazy people who decided to vacation in the Arctic Tundra instead of Hawaii.
 Nothing to see here people.
 Keep moving.

 It’s 11pm and time to get some sleep.
 Who knows what tomorrow might bring and I need my beauty rest.